What if the Unforgivable Happened to You?

 McGee isn’t just content.
 He’s happy.

-If he’d followed the advice of those who want Collins destroyed, McGee would be filled with anger and rage.
+If he’d followed the advice of those who want Collins destroyed, McGee would live every day filled with anger and rage.
 When has that ever made anyone happy?

-If more people believed like Jameel McGee, our country would be known for its love and unity, not its divisiveness and hate.
+If more people believed like Jameel McGee, our country would be known for its love and unity, not for divisiveness and hate.

 “A new commandment I give you: Love one another.
 As I have loved you, so also you must love one another.
 By this all men will know that you are My disciples, if you love one another” (John 13:34-35).